Want to get away on a short cruise – without breaking your budget?

 This trip is the absolute cheapest Royal Caribbean cruise we found departing the United States.
 Here’s more about the deal and how you can book it for yourself…

-The ship departs from Miami – the most popular spot for cruises in the entire world.
+The ship departs from Port Canaveral in Fort Lauderdale – among the most popular spot for cruises in the entire world.

 Especially if you’re a first-time cruiser, make sure you take advantage of the sail-away festivities, as crew and guests celebrate the start of a new voyage.
 If you’re a social butterfly, this is a great time to get to meet and chat with fellow passengers.
 If you’re more introverted, just hanging poolside and watching the festivities will get you in the spirit without having to put yourself out there.

-Finally, you’ll wrap up your cruise headed back to Miami with another sea day.
+Finally, you’ll wrap up your cruise headed back to Fort Lauderdale with a sea day.
 This will give you one last opportunity to have a ball on the ship, hang out poolside, and finish up that golden tan.